- Education and Science»

 - Life Sciences

-Janus animals are named after Janus, the Ancient Roman god who gave his name to the month of January.
+Janus cats have a face that is completely or partially duplicated.
+They are named after Janus, the Ancient Roman god who gave his name to the month of January.
 Janus had two faces, one looking forwards and one looking backwards.
-The technical name for the two-faced condition is diprosopus or craniofacial duplication.
+The technical name for the two-faced condition in real life is diprosopus or craniofacial duplication.
+It appears in other animals and in humans, but in North America it's probably best known for its existence in Frank and Louie.
+He was a ragdoll cat who lived successfully with the condition.

-A Janus animal is one individual and has one head, one brain, one body and one set of internal organs.
+A Janus cat is one individual and has one head, one brain, one body, and one set of internal organs.
 The only part of the body that's always duplicated is the face.
-Sometimes structures close to the face are duplicated as well, however, including the esophagus - the tube that transports food from the throat to the stomach - and the front part of the cerebrum in the brain.
+The amount of facial duplication varies.
+Sometimes structures close to the face are duplicated as well, including the esophagus—the tube that transports food from the throat to the stomach—and the front part of the cerebrum in the brain.

 Frank and Louie, a Two-Faced or Janus Cat